Utah Department of Transportation

 Overview

-As part of its mission to improve quality of life through transportation, the Utah Department of Transportation (UDOT) has initiated an environmental study along the I-15 corridor between Farmington and Salt Lake City.
+As part of its mission to improve quality of life through transportation, the Utah Department of Transportation (UDOT) is conducting an environmental study along the I-15 corridor between Farmington and Salt Lake City to identify solutions to transportation challenges through the year 2050.

 If you have any questions please contact the study team.